 - The beginning of Volume 10 of the manga and in episode 65, right after the power transfer.
 Yue hears Sakura crying; she blames herself for not realizing that Yukito/Yue was disappearing and for not being powerful enough to support him.
 Yue, who had originally told her she was too weak to be the master of the Clow Cards, smiles for the very first time, kneels down to comfort her and tell her that it's only natural and not her fault that she's not as strong as Clow was.

 - Keep in mind prior to this point, Sakura was perfectly convinced Touya was little more than Big Brother Bully, being a rare target of her cynicism and contempt.
 She's not just upset because she almost failed Yukito/Yue, but also because she had so greatly misjudged her brother and how much he cared about her, something she vows to make up for afterwards.

 - Any time Yue shows his softer side, really.
 He seems cold and haughty, but as Sakura herself says, he's as kind as Yukito at heart.
 So when he's willing to show real kindness, it shows just how much he's come to care for Sakura.

 - Touya sacrificing his powers to save Yukito.
 Awww!!!

 - In particular there's this dialogue between him and Yue.
 Never has NOT having magical powers been so awesome.

-to do it.
+Yue (paraphrased): You know, you'll have to give up your sixth sense to do it.
 You won't be able to see your mother anymore.
-Touya: